imhotep-project/simus-imhotep/README.md

 # simu-imhotep

-This is where you will find the technical information about the IMHOTEP simulation used in Tajouri et Al (2024) paper.
+This is where you will find the technical information about the IMHOTEP simulations used in Tajouri et Al (2024) paper.

 ## Organisation

-eORCA025 directory hold the 4 simulation used in the paper :
+eORCA025 directory hold the 4 simulations used in the paper :

   * eORCA025-IMHOTEP.SPINUP  : the spinup simulation
   * eORCA025-IMHOREP.exp1    : Simulation where all inland freshwater fluxes are interannual